darklife/darkriscv/README.md

 - 1/2 stage for instruction pre-fetch
 - 1/2 stage for static instruction decode
-- 1/2 stage for execution and address generation
+- 1/2 stage for address generation and data read
-- 1/2 stage for data read/write
+- 1/2 stage for data write

 Anyway, from the processor point of view, there are only 2 stages.